-HP recycles hardware that cannot be economically repaired or reused.
-We offer hardware take-back options in 66 countries and territories worldwide through a global network of reuse and recycling vendors.
+HP recycles hardware (both HP and non-HP) that cannot be economically repaired or reused.
+We offer hardware take-back options in 67 countries and territories worldwide through a global network of reuse and recycling vendors.

 We belong to compliance systems to comply with producer responsibility requirements of the European Union (WEEE) Directive1 and end-of-life legal obligations in countries across our Americas, Asia Pacific and Japan, and Europe, Middle East, and Africa regions.

 Consumers, home office, and commercial users have various free recycling options for used equipment, including HP recycling vendors that provide take-back and recycling services or free drop-off for our products in many countries.
 In the United States, customers can drop off hardware at Best Buy stores through our closed-loop recycling program.